Frc-dev/FrcBot/README.md

 - [ ] Add /np command
 - [ ] Allow setting to set custom pp baseline
 - [ ] Add option to !r with a specific mod
-- [ ] Allow alliterations of mods to be used (DTHD for HDDT, HDDTHR for HDHRDT)
-- [ ] Rewrite beatmap lookup so it works with osu direct
-- [ ] Handle really old map recommendations returning non-usable download links
 - [ ] Handle some beatmaps returning -1 for its beatmapset id
 - [ ] Find a way to keep the database updated as new maps are ranked